treehouses/treehouses.github.io/pages/vi/github-issues.md

 Now you can go and make the proposed changes to your local files.
 You can use any IDE or text editor you prefer.
 You can also use VIM or Nano to edit files from the terminal.
 [This guide on VIM](https://www.vim.org/docs.php ) and [this guide on Nano](https://www.nano-editor.org/docs.php) contain more information on their proper usage.

 | NOTE: Use `git branch` to see which branch you are in.
 Your `master` branch is the base working branch.
 It needs to remain untouched just in case you need to revert some changes back to a working version.
-Make sure you are on right branch using `git checkout <branch-name>` while making proposed changes to your local files and while committing.
+Make sure you are on right branch using `git branch` to see what branch you are currently on, and `git checkout <branch-name>` to switch to the proper branch before making changes to your local files and committing.
 | --- |
 If you're still confused, that's quite alright.
 [Forking Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow) can be quite challenging at first.
 See this diagram below.
 For better context, the new branch you just made is inside your "Forked GitHub IO".

+## NEED DIAGRAM HERE

 ### Preview Changes Locally

 After making modifications to your local files and before making a commit, you should preview the changes locally.
 The following link, [how to preview changes](http://dynalon.github.io/mdwiki/#!faq.md), gives all the information about how to preview changes from your machine.
 There's also another option to preview using online environment.
 This [link](https://dillinger.io/) takes you to the online environment.

 | NOTE: In case you have come up with the wrong edit and if you'd like to revert it back to the previous version of the file follow this [link](https://githowto.com/undoing_local_changes).
 This is applicable only before committing the change.
 | --- |

 ## Create a Commit and Push the Changes